Flying Instructor

 Secondary education

-There are no specific secondary education requirements to become a flying instructor.
+There are no specific secondary education requirements to become a flight instructor.
 However, NCEA Level 2 English, maths and physics are preferred.

 A tertiary entrance qualification is required to enter further training.